 Viruses can live on surfaces for 5-6 hours.
 When someone touches a surface or hands where the virus is present and still viable and then touch their mouth, nose, or eyes, the virus can enter that person’s body.
 This can cause a viral infection.

-Why Is Winter Cold And Flu Season?
+Why Is Winter Colds And Flu Season?

 According to the CDC, December through February is peak cold and flu season.
 The entire cold and flu season runs from October through May.
 We do not know exactly why these infections affect more people during the winter months, but researchers have come up with some theories.